Astra-Interactive/AstraTemplate/README.md

 Usually all instances(forge/bukkit) have the same logic, which can be located here without depending on platform

-## 4. Velocity [wip]
+## 4. Velocity/Fabric/Forge

-I've not been working with velocity too much, but this module contains basic velocity functionality with plugin information generation.
+I've not been working with velocity too much, but this modules contains basic functionality with plugin information generation.

 ## 5. Quick overview